 - A combination of all the above

-Please note that you do not have to have a personal budget.
+Please note that personal education budgets must be agreed with the school/setting and/or the EHC Team.
+You do not have to have a personal education budget.
 You or your child will not be worse off by not having one.

-A personal budget may be used for the following provision:-
+A personal education budget may be used for the following provision:

-Personal health budget - Continuing Health Care Criteria are applied to see if you can have a personalised health budget.
+Continuing Health Care Criteria are applied to see if you can have a personalised health budget.
 The decision support tool (DST) will help with this.
-For more information please contact a health officer e.g. health visitor, school nurse, designated clinical officer etc.
+For more information please contact a health officer e.g. health visitor, school nurse, designated clinical officer, etc.